duncanmcclean/simple-commerce/docs/database-orders.md

 title: Database Orders
 ---

-After a couple thousand (or maybe a couple hundred) of orders, your site can start to feel slow when storing orders as entries.
-However, there is a solution!
-Using a database.
+After a couple thousand orders, your site might start to feel slow when storing orders as entries.
+However, there is a solution... switching a database.

 But wait.. you say.
 Isn't Statamic a flat-file CMS?
 The answer is yes but when your site starts to scale, you can run into bottlenecks.
 Databases have proven to be able to scale well and are easy for querying.

-### When should I switch to a database?
+# When should I switch to a database?

 -   You have a few hundred/thousand orders and you're starting to see performance suffer
 -   You need to do some kind of complicated queries against your orders
 -   You want to keep your orders out of version control

-### How it works
+# How it works

 So, instead of your orders & customers living as entries in your `content` folder, they will live in your database.
 Simple Commerce uses [Eloquent](https://laravel.com/docs/master/eloquent) in order to talk with the database (Eloquent is a Laravel thing).

-## Switching to a database
+# Switching to a database

 :::note Note!
 The below steps assume you already have a database setup.